-- HIV-positive smokers have a greater risk of lung cancer than other smokers.
+- HIV-positive smokers have a greater risk of lung cancer and other illnesses than other smokers.

 Tobacco is a legal, and widely used, drug.
-About 9.6 million adults smoke in Great Britain.
 However, smoking is addictive and there is clear evidence that it damages health in many ways.
-Smoking is the main cause of preventable illness and death in the UK.
-Every year, smoking causes around 96,000 deaths.
+About 6.9 million adults smoke in the UK.
+Smoking is the main cause of preventable illness and death in the UK, causing around 78,000 deaths per year.

-Smoking can also affect fertility, and damages your skin, teeth and sense of smell and taste.
+Smoking can also affect fertility and cause pregnancy loss.
+It also damages your skin, teeth and sense of smell and taste.

 Smoking and HIV